If you live in Ohio, you may have noticed the occasional ant creeping around your house or garden.

 It’s important to note that funnel ants do not sting but can bite if provoked.
 If you find an infestation of funnel ants, it’s best to call a professional exterminator.

-Since these types of ants in Ohio tend to build nests close to buildings and other structures, over-the-counter pest control methods won’t usually eliminate them.
+Since these ants in Ohio tend to build nests close to buildings and other structures, over-the-counter pest control methods won’t usually eliminate them.

-The good news is that funnel ants are relatively easy to spot due to their reddish-brown color and their tendency to build conical “funnels” near entry points into buildings.
+The good news is that funnel ants are relatively easy to spot due to their reddish-brown color and their tendency to build conical “funnels” near building entry points.

 3. Tennessee Thread-Waisted Ant

-The Tennessee Thread-Waisted Ant is a species of ant found throughout the United States and is especially common in the state of Ohio.
+The Tennessee Thread-Waisted Ant is a species found throughout the United States but is especially common in Ohio.

-This species of ant is characterized by its small size, ranging from 3 to 5 millimeters in length, and its distinctive yellow-brown color.
+This species of ant is characterized by its small size, ranging from 3 to 5 millimeters, and its distinctive yellow-brown color.

 Its name derives from the thin thread-like waist that separates its abdomen from its thorax.

-These ants are most commonly found in wooded areas, as they feed on dead wood, as well as seeds, honeydew, and nectar.
+These ants are most commonly found in wooded areas.
+They feed on dead wood, seeds, honeydew, and nectar.

 They create nests within cavities or cracks in dead trees, logs, stumps, and other sources of dead wood.